-- Instructor: John Murray BMus (Hon), MMus Office: L114 Phone: 539-2812 (office) E-mail: murray@gprc.ab.ca Please phone, E-mail me, or see me in class to arrange an appointment. - 2.
-Course Description: Students enrolled in this course will study the principal aspects involved in the care, development, and production of the voice as a vocal instrument.
-It is a 3.0 credit course offered over the full year.
+- 2. Course Description: Students enrolled in this course will continue in their study of the principal aspects involved in the care, development, and production of the voice as a vocal instrument.
+It is a 6.0 credit course offered over the full year.
 Voice lessons are taught in a studio setting on an individual basis with the voice instructor.
-The course includes a one-half hour (1/2) lesson each week.
-While it is not mandatory, participation in the one-hour (1) weekly master class is highly recommended. - 3.
+The course includes a one-hour (1) lesson each week, which will be broken down into two one-half hour (1/2) lessons each week.
+Participation in a one-hour (1) master class each week is a mandatory requirement for this course. - 3.
 Course In Perspective: The purpose of this course is to provide each student with the necessary skills, and training, to develop their vocal instrument.
-Each student will have an opportunity to perform selected repertoire from the Renaissance, Baroque, Classical, Romantic, and/or Twentieth-Century periods.
-Students in this course will use the study and performance of traditional classical music to prepare their voice to perform contemporary repertoire with proper vocal technique.
-Performing any type of music with proper vocal technique will increase a singer's potential to maintain a healthy voice and have a long singing career. - 4.
+Each student will have an opportunity to perform selected repertoire from the Renaissance, Baroque, Classical, and/or Twentieth-Century periods. - 4.
 Course Criteria: Two-thirds of the student's final studio mark will be based on their final evaluation (see "Evaluation Form For Studio Mark") and upon their fulfillment of the following criteria.